TsekNet/website/index.md

 cover: true
 ---

-Hi!
-I'm Dan.
-I have an unhealthy addiction to automation and SRE practices.
+Hi, [I'm Dan](/about/).
+I have an unhealthy addiction to automation and [SRE](https://landing.google.com/sre/) practices.
+{:.lead}

 Learning is my biggest motivator.
 {:.faded}

-I created this personal website as a means to self-document interesting problems I've solved, and share those solutions with the world, in the hopes that they will help others running into similar issues.
+This website aims to self-document *interesting* tech problems I've solved, and share those solutions with the world in the hopes that it will make your life easier.

+TsekNet is a play on words, being a mix of my last name "**Tsek**hanskiy" and Microsoft's "Tech**Net**".

 ## Latest Posts